The Art of Accessorizing Your Home

 To demonstrate how scale and proportion work together, think about how a lamp shade should be in proportion to the lamp base, and the lamp should be in scale with the table it's placed on.

 Small accessories clustered together or scattered throughout a room will look like clutter from a distance.
-Always stand back to view an arrangement you have created.

 Follow the advice of HGTV's Sabrina Soto in the art of accessorizing; Don't use anything smaller than the size of a grapefruit!